11 shots F16, 15 seconds and then merged together in the

 I am a Software Engineer who has a passion for photography, looking to share my images from New Hampshire, New England, and beyond.

-edESTESdesign :: architecture + urban design :: graphics + web design
+edESTESdesign :: architecture + urban design :: graphic + web design

 Just here to post some of my photography, learn from others and maybe teach a little something!